 If you’re operating in a community that receives FirstEnergy services (and it’s a healthy list), the FirstEnergy Foundation is a supporter of established local media broadcast organizations.

 With the motto of “helping stories take flight," the Fledgling Fund's aim is to help smaller films, documentary projects, and "creative media" projects get off the ground and stay aloft.
-Its goals are centered strictly around social issues like human rights and economic justice, and grants range from $300 to $50,000.
+Its goals are centered strictly around social issues like human rights and economic justice.

 This foundation makes substantial investments in arts and culture, and puts journalism at the forefront of those pursuits.
 It supports a wide range of journalistic initiatives throughout the U.S. and beyond—but it does not accept unsolicited requests.